OWASP/www-project-top-ten/tab_data_2025.md

 ## Process
 At a high level, we plan to perform a level of data normalization; however, we will keep a version of the raw data contributed for future analysis.
 We will analyze the CWE distribution of the datasets and potentially reclassify some CWEs to consolidate them into larger buckets.
 We will carefully document all normalization actions taken so it is clear what has been done.

-We plan to calculate likelihood following the model we developed in 2017 to determine incidence rate instead of frequency to rate how likely a given app may contain at least one instance of a CWE.
+We plan to calculate likelihood following the model we continued in 2021 to determine incidence rate instead of frequency to rate how likely a given app may contain at least one instance of a CWE.
 This means we aren't looking for the frequency rate (number of findings) in an app, rather, we are looking for the number of applications that had one or more instances of a CWE.
 We can calculate the incidence rate based on the total number of applications tested in the dataset compared to how many applications each CWE was found in.

 In addition, we will be developing base CWSS scores for the top 20-30 CWEs and include potential impact into the Top 10 weighting.